wp-plugins/simpleadplacement/readme.txt

 * Shortcodes - This allows you to use shortcodes to place ads wherever you want.
 Just insert [simpleAdPlacement]

 == ChangeLog ==

+= 0.90 =
+* Added placement before the footer.
+* Note, prefooter placement might not work if your theme's footer is not id'd as "footer"

 = 0.81 =
 * Fixed minor admin bug.